apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_postgresql.md

       --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
       --replicas int                 The number of replicas, for standalone mode, the replicas is 1, for replication mode, the default replicas is 2.
 Value range [1, 5]. (default 1)
       --storage float                Storage size, the unit is Gi.
-Value range [1, 10000]. (default 20) --storage-class-name string    Storage class name of the data volume --tenancy string               The tenancy of cluster.
+Value range [1, 10000]. (default 20) --tenancy string               The tenancy of cluster.
 Legal values [SharedNode, DedicatedNode]. (default "SharedNode") --termination-policy string    The termination policy of cluster.
 Legal values [DoNotTerminate, Halt, Delete, WipeOut]. (default "Delete")
       --version string               Cluster version.